guardianproject/info/content/blog/2020-04-23-figuring-out-crowdsourced-translation-of-websites/index.md

 Crowdsourced translation platforms like [Weblate](https://weblate.org/), Transifex, Crowdin, etc. have proven to be a hugely productive way to actively translate apps and desktop software.
 Long form texts like documentation and websites remain much more work to translate and keep translated.
 Many translation services currently support Markdown and HTML, but very basically, which means much more work for translators and webmasters.
 Translators can inadvertently break things, either with a typo or because of a lack of knowledge of a specific syntax.
 This can make the whole page layout break.
 Webmasters and documentation maintainers must carefully check the process to ensure everything is working smoothly.
 With the spread of Markdown as a standard format, there is now hope!
 Software developers can focus efforts on the Markdown translation workflow, and Markdown is more tolerant of syntax errors than HTML.

 Guardian Project has been working for a decade on making localization and the long term maintenance of translation a lot easier for developers and translators.
-We call this ongoing collaborative effort "Linguine" after a name chosen in a multi-project meeting  One of the biggest usability barriers in the world of software and the internet is language.
+We call this ongoing collaborative effort "Linguine" after a name chosen in a multi-project meeting.
+One of the biggest usability barriers in the world of software and the internet is language.
 Most of the world does not speak English, yet most of [the internet is written in English](https://www.bbc.com/future/article/20200414-the-many-lanuages-still-missing-from-the-internet).

 [![Tortuguero Box](Tortuguero_Box_WDL2658.png)](https://en.wikipedia.org/wiki/Maya_script)